LiquidFun/Aceth/README.md

 ---

-Instead of finding the line count from thee files, or even from the filenames I separately encoded the line count.
+Instead of finding the line count from the files, or even from the filenames I separately encoded the line count.
 ``
 const string loadItemsFile = "data/itemList52.tsv";
 const string loadSpellFile = "data/spellList13.tsv";